krztfrbn/GettingCleaningDataProject/README.md

 Step 2: Reading feature names from file 'features.txt'

 Once we're loading the train and test data we'd like to add descriptive column headers.
 They are listed in the given file.
-In addition, we want to add additional columns to our data, namely the activity, subject_id, and whether a given data point used to belong to the 'train' or 'test' set (note not all of these data are required by the project description).
+In addition, we want to add additional columns to our data, namely the activity and subject_id.

 Step 3: Read the training data from file 'train/X_train.txt'

-Step 4: Add activity, subject_id and test/train tag
+Step 4: Add activity and subject_id

 Here we are using previously defined function 'label_to_name' to replace activity labels with their names.
 The activity labels are in file 'train/y_train.txt'.
 The subject IDs are in file 'train/subject_train.txt'.